What Happens When A Reverse Mortgage Ends?

 Any penalties that are applicable would be added on to the balance owed.

-I’ve written a detailed article on how reverse mortgage penalties work here.
+I’ve written a detailed article on how reverse mortgage penalties work on our reverse mortgage rates page.
 But in summary:

 - There are no penalties where all homeowners pass away.
 This is the situation for the majority of Canadians who take out a reverse mortgage.